 As a vitamin supplement.
 Hemp oil, in particular, holds high doses of important vitamins, like Vitamins E, B, B1 and B2.
 Hemp oil is also an invaluable source of protein and antioxidants, and contains high levels of helpful body supplements like potassium, magnesium and fatty acids. (which can also help cure maladies like acne and psoriasis, and is known to improve the human body's cholesterol levels.

 The statements made regarding these products have not been evaluated by the Food and Drug Administration.
-The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
-All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
-Please consult your healthcare professional about potential interactions or other complications before using any product.
-The Federal Food, Drug, and Cosmetic Act require this notice.
+Please consult your health care professional about potential interactions or other possible complications before using any product.
+The Federal Food, Drug and Cosmetic Act requires this notice.

 CBD and THC interact with our bodies in a variety of ways.
 One of the main ways they impact us is by mimicking and augmenting the effects of the compounds in our bodies called “endogenous cannabinoids” - so named because of their similarity to the compounds found in the cannabis plant.
 These “endocannabinoids” are part of a regulatory system called the “endocannabinoid system”.